Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Discrete well-posedness analysis

 \section{Discrete well-posedness analysis}

 This section extends the results {shown} in Section~\ref{sec:continuous_wp} to the VEM formulation proposed in \eqref{eq:weak_disc}.
-Following the analysis for the continuous problem, we employ a discrete fixed-point argument to state the well-posedness of the fully-coupled discrete problem.
+Following the analysis for the continuous problem, we establish the solvability of the fully coupled discrete problem via a discrete fixed-point argument.
 We recall that, thanks to stabilisation, the discrete operators inherit the properties presented in Section~\ref{sec:main_properties}.